munavirch/learning-notes/Programming/Go/intro.md

 *   Essential packages for handling string operations: `bytes`, `strconv`, `strings` and `unicode`.
 *   **Constants** are whose value is know to the compiler and whose evaluation is guarenteed to happen during compilation.
 Constants can't be redeclared.
 *   Declares like, `const pi = 3.14`.
 Underlying type of constants are basic types.
+*   If a constant is not assigned a value, it takes the value of previous assignment, if it's in the same decleration block.
+*   *Constant generator* `iota` can be used in constant declarations. `iota` generates numbers from zero, one, two, and so on for the consecutive constants.
+*   Go constants can be untyped which allows to store larger and more pricise value than a normal variable.

+## Composite Types

+*   Composite types are collections of basic types.
+There are 4 composite types: arrays, slices, structs and maps.
+Arrays and slices are collection of the same type where as structs and maps holds different types.
+Arrays and structs are fixed size and slices and maps are variable.
+*   **Arrays** fixed-length sequence of zero or more values of the same type.
+Length of an array is `len(ar)`.
+*   Arrays can be initialized using *array literal*. `var b [3]int = [3]int{1,2,3}`.
+Uninitialized indices will be set to zero value of the type.
+*   `...`, ellipsis, when used specifies the length of the array as the number of items in the array literal. `q := [...]{1,2,3}`, `q` will be of length 3.
+*   Arrays with different sizes are different types. `[3]int` is not the same type as `[4]int`.
+*   Array literal can specify indices when initializing an array, allowing the declaration in any order. e.g. `q := [...]int{99: -1}`, `q` is an array of size 100 with last element set to `-1`.
+*   **Slice** `[]T` variable length-sequence whose items are of type `T`.
+*   Slice has 3 components, a pointer, length and capacity.
+Pointer referes to the start of the slice, length the length of the slice and capacity is capacity of underlying array from the start of the slice.
+*   `var t = []int{0,1,2,3,4}`, `k := t[1:3]` yields a pointer to the second element of `t`, length `1` and capacity `4`.
+A slice can be extended like `k[:3]`, eventhough the length of `k` is `1`, it should not exceed it's capacity.
+*   Comparison `==` doesn't work with slices like with the arrays.
+But the comparison with `nil` is legal but use `len(s)` instead.
+*   Built in function `make` can create and return a slice. `k := make([]T, len)` creates an array under the hood and and returns a slice with length and capacity `len`.
+Capacity can be explicitly specified as the third argument.